murfalo/Aneroe/README.md

 ## How to Play

-Launch Assets/Levels/BaseScene.unity and press play!
+Navigate to the [Releases page](https://github.com/Murfalo/Aneroe/releases), download the game for your platform, and press play!
 The tutorial will walk you through the controls of the game.